GlyNAC (Glycine + N-Acetylcysteine)

 Glycine independent benefits (sleep, GABA-glycine receptor)

-GLYCINE has independent effects beyond glutathione synthesis: NMDA co-agonist, glycine receptor activity in CNS (sleep quality support, neuroprotection), substrate for collagen and creatine synthesis.
+Glycine has independent effects beyond glutathione synthesis: NMDA co-agonist, glycine receptor activity in CNS (sleep quality support, neuroprotection), substrate for collagen and creatine synthesis.
 Some clinical effects of GlyNAC may reflect glycine-specific benefits separate from glutathione restoration.

 Clinical trials